-This paper highlights two main pathologies of the state: state ineffectiveness in enforcing contracts, protecting property, providing public goods and raising revenues, and political violence either in the form of repression or civil conflict.

-Our objective is to propose a theoretical framework, in which the roots of these pathologies can be explored.1 In this framework, a government is endowed with a level of fiscal capacity (the ability to tax) and a level of legal capacity (the ability to support markets).
+Our paper tries to take some steps in this direction by exploring the origins of state fragility and highlighting two main pathologies that need to be explained: state ineffectiveness in enforcing contracts, protecting property, providing public goods and raising revenues, and political violence either in the form of repression or civil conflict.
+We propose a theoretical framework, in which the roots of these pathologies can be explored.3 In this framework, a government is endowed with a level of fiscal capacity (the ability to tax) and a level of legal capacity (the ability to support markets).
 Policy decisions include how much to spend on public goods and transfers.
-Political institutions may constrain the distribution of transfers; stronger, more cohesive, institutions prevent incumbents from using the state as a personal fiefdom, and make transfers solely to the ruling group.
-Governments can make three kinds of investments: (i) in fiscal capacity; (ii) in legal capacity, and (iii) in violence, as a means of hanging on to power.
-Opposition groups can also invest in violence if they choose to.
+Political institutions may constrain the distribution of transfers; stronger, more cohesive, institutions prevent incumbents from using the state to make transfers solely to the incumbent group.
+Governments can make three kinds of investments: (i) in fiscal capacity; (ii) in legal capacity, and (iii) in violence, the latter as a means of holding on to power.
+Opposition groups can also invest in violence if they choose to, and do so in order to acquire power.

-Seen through the lens of this framework, an ineffective state is one which has made few investments in fiscal and legal capacity, and a violent state is one where the government and opposition use violence to maintain or acquire power.
-Political institutions which foster common interests can eliminate both of these problems.
+Seen through the lens of our model, an ineffective state is one which has made few investments in fiscal and legal capacity, and a violent state is one where the government and opposition invest in violence to maintain or acquire political power.
+A common interest in providing public goods, fostered either by circumstances or cohesive political institutions, can eliminate both of these problems.
 However, when institutions are non-cohesive either pathology may emerge and the model allows us to explore the conditions for their emergence, thus uncovering the roots of state fragility.
 Having an explicit theory enables us to clarify what is exogenous and what is endogenous.
-It also enables us to clarify what is a symptom and what is a cause - a very murky distinction in the present policy debate.